-With IBS and ISBM, a preform replaces the parison.
-A preform is a tube with a single hole made ahead of time through injection molding.
-A single preform design might be used for several different designs of blow-molded products and is another way to streamline production in some cases.
+Furthermore, with IBS and ISBM, a preform replaces the parison.
+Tubes with a single hole made ahead of time, know as a preform, are manufactured through injection molding.
+A single perform design might be used for several different designs of blow-molded products and is another way to streamline production in some cases.

 Blow Molding Materials

 Plastics that are suited for this process include:

 The wide variety of materials available for use in blow molding means that you can use the process to develop parts to fit your exact needs.